Steve987321/toadclicker/README.md

 ## Installation
 You can download a precompiled binary of the autoclicker [here](https://github.com/Steve987321/toadclicker/releases/).
-After downloading and running exe file a screen will open.
-If this fails please create an issue
+After downloading and running the exe file, a menu will open.
+If this fails please create an [issue](https://github.com/Steve987321/toadclicker/issues).

 ## Compiling
-*Use Visaul Studio 2022 to build the project*
+*Use Visual Studio 2022 to build the project*

 1. Run `git clone https://github.com/Steve987321/toadclicker.git` in cmd and open the .sln file.